 Amusements & Useful Devices from K. A. Wisniewski

-I am currently a PhD candidate in the Language, Literacy, and Culture Program at the University of Maryland, Baltimore County, where I am in the writing phase of a dissertation investigating writer, designer, composer, and founding father Francis Hopkinson and printing, publishing, reading, and education during the American Revolution and early republic.
+I earned my Ph.D. in English & History in the Language, Literacy, and Culture Program at the University of Maryland, Baltimore County.
+My dissertation investigated writer, designer, composer, and founding father Francis Hopkinson and printing, publishing, reading, and education during the American Revolution and early republic.

 My primary research interests include the history and future of the book and publishing, early American literature, comedy and satire, composition studies and cultural theory.
 In general, my work explores two areas: (1) the legacy of print culture and what the printed book and reading means and the transformation of these meanings in the digital age and (2) the ways in which comedy (jokes, riddles, puns, games) may be used as a displacement strategy, that is, a tool for cultural analyses to identify, to feel–what Roland Barthes’ called the punctum–to make the strange familiar, and the familiar strange.
 Much of my work is influenced by the work of Greg Ulmer and what he calls electracy.
+In 2016, I founded the journal Textshop Experiments, to promote the ideas and practices of electracy and to foster innovative and experimental writing and scholarship in the fields of Rhetoric and Composition (broadly defined here).
 Other interests include critical making, poetry and poetics, film and new media, architecture, public history, and memory and remembrance.

 Despite juggling a variety of projects already, I am always interested in forming new scholarly relationships and collaborations.
 Those interested in sharing new collaborative projects, in testing new digital tools and platforms, or in hearing more about my work are encouraged to contact me.